Last updated: October 9th, 2023

 But to do that, you’ll need to understand why they’re potentially dangerous in the first place.

-Smaller wheels are more dangerous
+Smaller e-scooter wheels are the primary danger

 I believe many electric scooter injuries happen because new riders (especially first-timers) assume they’ll handle essentially like a bicycle.